Germans vote in close election to decide Merkel successor | Politics

 Germans vote in close election to decide Merkel successor

-"I don't want the Linke to be in the next government."
-Running against Laschet is Olaf Scholz https://www.reuters.com/world/europe/german-leadership-race-boring-olaf-bets-craving-stability-2021-09-21 of the SPD, the finance minister in Merkel's right-left coalition who won all three televised debates between the leading candidates.
-Scholz, 63, has not ruled out a leftist alliance with The Left but said NATO membership was a red line for the SPD.
+"It is a federal election that will decide the direction of Germany in coming years and therefore every vote counts."
+Running against Laschet is Olaf Scholz of the SPD, the finance minister in Merkel's right-left coalition who won all three televised debates between the leading candidates.

 Germans went to the polls on Sunday in a national election too close to call, with the center-left Social Democrats (SPD) mounting a strong challenge to retiring Chancellor Angela Merkel's conservatives.
 Merkel has been in power since 2005 but plans to step down after the election, making the vote an era-changing event to set the future course of Europe's largest economy.

-A fractured electorate means that after the election, leading parties will sound each other out before embarking on more formal coalition negotiations that could take months, leaving Merkel, 67, in charge in a caretaker role.
-Campaigning in his home constituency of Aachen alongside Merkel, conservative candidate Armin Laschet said on Saturday that a leftist alliance led by the SPD with the Greens and the hard-left Linke party would destabilize Europe.
+A fractured electorate means that after the election, leading parties will sound each other out before embarking on more formal coalition negotiations https://reut.rs/2ZeqYw3 that could take months, leaving Merkel, 67, in charge in a caretaker role.
+"We all sense that this is a very important federal election," Laschet told journalists after voting in his home constituency of Aachen.
+"It is a federal election that will decide the direction of Germany in coming years and therefore every vote counts."

-"They want to pull us out of NATO, they don't want this alliance, they want another republic," said Laschet, who is 60.
-"I don't want the Linke to be in the next government."
 Running against Laschet is Olaf Scholz of the SPD, the finance minister in Merkel's right-left coalition who won all three televised debates between the leading candidates.

-Scholz, 63, has not ruled out a leftist alliance with The Left but said NATO membership was a red line for the SPD.
-After a domestic-focused election campaign, Berlin's allies in Europe and beyond may have to wait for months before they can see whether the new German government is ready to engage on foreign issues to the extent they would like.

-Scholz told supporters in his own constituency in Potsdam near Berlin that he was still hoping the SPD and Greens would secure a majority to rule alone without a third partner.
-"The stronger the SPD, the easier it will be to form a coalition," Scholz said.
-"I don't know what will be possible but maybe it is possible for example to form an SPD-Greens coalition.
-I believe it is possible.
-We'll see."
+Scholz, 63, has seen his party's lead over the conservatives squeezed to 1-3 points in final opinion polls https://tmsnrt.rs/3BiQwWF, leaving Laschet with a chance of clinching a narrow victory.

+"I hope that as many citizens as possible will go and vote and make a very strong result for the SPD possible and give me the mandate to become the next chancellor of the Federal Republic of Germany," Scholz said after casting a ballot in his own constituency of Potsdam near Berlin.
+The election is expected to yield a splintered parliament, which will force the winner to form a three-way coalition to secure a majority.

 Both the conservatives and the FDP reject a European "debt union" and want to ensure that joint European Union borrowing to finance the bloc's coronavirus recovery package remains a one-off.
 The SPD has talked about taking steps towards a fiscal union.
-The Greens favor a common European fiscal policy to support investment in the environment, research, infrastructure, and education.
+The Greens favour a common European fiscal policy to support investment in the environment, research, infrastructure and education.

+Scholz has not ruled out a leftist coalition with the Greens and the Left party, which wants to pull Germany out of NATO, a red line for the SPD.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)